enqueuezero/site/content/apscheduler.md

 There are two primary models of how scheduler schedules jobs in APScheduler.

+In below two models, the scheduler internal method `process_jobs` trigger jobs and return seconds to sleep.
+The other function `sleep` or `run_after_timeout` would idle the scheduler for a few seconds.

 ### Sleep-Process Model

 The sleep-process model is implemented in an infinite loop of sleeping and job processing.